The fourth oldest university in the English speaking world

-William Turnbull founder of the University of Glasgow in 1451
+William Turnbull founded the University of Glasgow in 1451

 The inspiration for the University of Glasgow came from the Bologna, and its ancient university, the oldest in the western world.